ebiwd/EBI-Pattern-library/index.md

 Get in touch, or subscribe to the issue queue, collaboration and pull requests welcome!

-<a href="https://github.com/ebiwd/EBI-Pattern-library/" class="button readmore">To the GitHub repo</a>
+<a href="https://github.com/ebiwd/EBI-Pattern-library/" class="button readmore margin-bottom-none">To the GitHub repo</a>

+<em>or <a href="https://docs.google.com/document/d/1kNXJ4Sj5_iPgqdXPgt9xNPvS53io5znWDch7sw58Sqg/edit?usp=sharing">use this template to submit a new pattern</a></em>
 </div>

 </div>